Keystone Retaining Walls in Auckland

 Site Assessment and Design

-We inspect the site to assess the bank height, slope angle, ground conditions, drainage paths, and any loads above or below the proposed wall.
-For walls that need engineering, we coordinate with a structural or geotechnical engineer to produce a design specific to your site conditions.
+We inspect the site to assess bank height, slope angle, ground conditions, drainage paths, and any loads above or below the proposed wall.
+For walls that need engineering, we work with a structural or geotechnical engineer to produce a design specific to your site conditions.

 02